filcole/AppKettle/README.md

 * does the kettle accept such messages itself?
 * Are they encoded the same way?
 * Is there any authentication on the jingxuncloud at all? :)

+An example code is in this repository ("transform.go" and java version "Jnigxuncloud.java")